TrackLab/ViRe/README.md

 ## Talk to us

-If you have questions about ViRe, got feature suggestions or just want to talk to us directly, you can join our Discord server. </br>
+If you have questions about ViRe, got feature suggestions or bugs, or just want to talk to us directly, you can join our Discord server. </br>

 <a href="https://discord.gg/8yzVHS7XUF" target="_blank">
   <img width="100" border="0" align="left"  src="https://user-images.githubusercontent.com/35671643/120851103-ab8faf80-c578-11eb-86d3-c1bdf0c2a6e7.png"/>